hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 ## Custom reserved area

+A reserved area is an area that remains unoccupied by tiled windows.
-If your workflow requires custom reserved area, you can add it with
+If your workflow requires a custom reserved area, you can add it with:

 ```ini
 monitor=name,addreserved,TOP,BOTTOM,LEFT,RIGHT
 ```

 Where `TOP` `BOTTOM` `LEFT` `RIGHT` are integers in pixels of the reserved area to add.
-This does stack on top of the calculated one, (e.g. bars) but you may only use one of these rules per monitor in the config.
+This does stack on top of the calculated one (e.g. bars), but you may only use one of these rules per monitor in the config.

 ## Extra args